How to Recycle an Umbrella

 Get a fast FREE quote for your asbestos waste

 If you discover waste asbestos on your site – either loose or bagged – that hasn’t been collected and disposed of, it’s crucial you don’t move or disturb it.
-Undisturbed asbestos is relatively safe, but when you touch or move it the most dangerous fibres release that can get into the lungs of anyone around.
+Undisturbed asbestos is relatively safe, but when you touch or move it the most dangerous fibres are released that can get into the lungs of anyone around.

 Businesses that own or use any buildings containing asbestos require asbestos waste removal.
 Asbestos was banned in the UK in 1999, which means any building constructed before then could contain asbestos.
 If your company uses such an older building, then it’s advisable to conduct an asbestos survey when you move in to identify if it’s there.